Hunger in America Statistics

 In America, the poverty line varies depending on the number of dependents, but to give us a starting point, let’s use an annual income of $25,750 or less for a family of 4.

-Poverty directly correlates with hunger in America.
+Poverty directly correlates with hunger.
 According to the Food and Research Access Center, the poverty rate is much higher for African Americans and Hispanics than it is for whites.

 The supplemental nutrition assistance program (SNAP) and the program for women, infants and children (WIC) help offset some of the cost of food to help families get out of poverty.
 Other benefits like tax credits & social security programs also help move families out of poverty.